-So it was February 2012, and Ilya Lipkin hosted in Moscow Glenda Pescado and Pete Bingham who were travelling in Russia as Sendelica.
+So it was February 2012, Ilya Lipkin hosted in Moscow Glenda Pescado and Pete Bingham who were travelling in Russia as SENDELICA.
 One night, he asked if his guests wanted to jam in the studio booked for THE RE-STONED upcoming sessions.
-Over three hours of live improvisations were recorded at the time by Ilya Lipkin (guitar, effects), Vasily Bartov (drums), Glenda Pescado (bass), and Pete Bingham (guitar).
-Four pieces were subsequently picked up by Ilya to produce the “Re-session” album which got completed in February 2013.
-All engineering, sound-producing, and artworking by Ilya Lipkin.
-(4 tracks - 47 min.)
+Over two hours of live improvisations were recorded at the time by Ilya Lipkin (guitar, effects), Vasily Bartov (drums), Glenda Pescado (bass), and Pete Bingham (guitar).
+Four improvisations were subsequently picked up by Ilya to produce the “Re-session” album which got completed in February 2013.
+All engineering, sound-producing, and artworking were done by Ilya Lipkin.
+(4 tracks - 47 min.).
+Free streaming or immediate digital download of the album (MP3, FLAC or other formats) is available through Official R.A.I.G.
+Bandcamp.

-The third studio album by renown heavy-psyche instrumentalists THE RE-STONED, Plasma finds axe-master Ilya Lipkin leading his band in new directions.
-It’s still the same sensual blues-influenced heavy psychedelic rock, but here they’re also rifling through various styles outside the realm of mind-boggling guitar riffs and rough jamming, for the first time incorporating songs with vocals (cover versions of Jefferson Airplane’s “Today” and Pink Floyd’s “Julia Dream” featuring Veronika Martynova on vocal) and even electro-acoustic meditations for solo guitar.
+The third studio album by renown heavy-psyche instrumentalists THE RE-STONED, "Plasma" finds axe-master Ilya Lipkin leading his band in new directions.
+It’s still the same sensual blues-influenced heavy psychedelic rock, but here they’re also rifling through various styles outside the realm of mind-boggling guitar riffs and rough jamming, for the first time incorporating songs with vocals (cover versions of Jefferson Airplane’s “Today” and Pink Floyd’s “Julia Dream” featuring Veronika Martynova on vocal) and electro-acoustic desert-meditations for solo guitar.
 Performed by Ilya Lipkin (guitars, bass, effects), Vasily Bartov and Pavel Voloshin (drums) with guest appearances of Veronika Martynova of WALDSONNE on vocals, Evgeny Tkachev of YAT-KHA on acoustic percussion, and Arkady Fedotov of VESPERO on synthesizer.
 Mixed by Ilya Lipkin.
 Mastered by Tobias Svensson.
-CD (8 tracks - 59 min.) is housed in a thick rough cardboard folder with silkprinted artwork.
+CD (8 tracks - 59 min.) is housed in a thick rough cardboard folder with silkscreen printing.
+Free streaming or immediate digital download of the album (MP, FLAC or other formats) is available through Official R.A.I.G.
+Bandcamp.

 "The riffs are tenacious, gritty and full of the requisite grind, but it’s in the dynamic-shifting cuts like Acoustic, the languid and nebulous Alpha Rhythm and two covers with breathy vocals from Veronika Martynova that Plasma not only gains depth, and girth, but gets the full effect and pay-off in contrast.
 That can be something sorely lacking in bands with the focus on the pummel and pound.
 The choice, and execution, of the covers say a lot about where The Re-Stoned and Plasma not only come from, but where they are going.
 Their take on Jefferson Airplane’s Today isn’t only faithful in spirit to the original, but ups the ante on the longing and slightly menaced sexuality of the source without hitting you over the head with the obvious.
 With Martynova in tow again, they do much the same with Floyd’s Julia Dream, spinning a wobbly hazy veil buoyed by the eider down.
 Does Plasma have the stones and good sense to get back to the basics?
 You bet.
 Grease is a flat-out scorching rocker that comes out of the gate at full gallop and keeps it pumping even when the tempo eases up on the gas pedal.
 Brother in arms Moon Dust greases the lunar module’s wheels with just the right amount of spiral to keep the heft easily in orbit.
 So above, so below with Faces of Earth and the Old Testament fury of The Clay God." – by Mr. Atavist at Sunrise Ocean Bender (USA) (January 2013).